I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

-While the late fall settings of season one and two were tonally and stylistically appropriate for the show, the Fourth of July setting was a colorful, refreshing depiction of life in Hawkins in 1985.
+While the late fall settings of seasons one and two were tonally and stylistically appropriate for the show, the Fourth of July setting was a colorful, refreshing depiction of life in Hawkins in 1985.
 I love the vibrant sets of the mall, the carnival, and the local pool.
-The kids are out of school, allowing room for new distractions to take the place of classes, A/V club, and bullies, such as camp, dating, and sneaking into the movies.
+The kids are out of school, allowing room for new distractions, such as summer camp, dating, and sneaking into the movies to take the place of classes, A/V club, and school bullies.

-As the story moves deeper into the 80s, we get into the meatier parts of the decade, from the brightly colored clothes to the summer blockbuster releases and the emergence of era-defining classic products such as New Coke.
+As the series moves deeper into the '80s, we get into the meatier parts of the decade, from the brightly colored clothes to the summer blockbuster releases and the emergence of era-defining products, such as New Coke.
 As with the previous seasons, the story doesn’t rely too heavily on the pop culture references.
-They’re more like Easter eggs rather than driving forces of the story, less moodier than the previous seasons but just as authentic.
+They’re more like Easter eggs rather than driving forces of the story.
+It has a less gritty and more polished aesthetic than the previous seasons but is just as authentic.

 The cast has grown to an enormous number of varying personalities, motivations, and side plots to balance.
-It’s a difficult feat to pull off, and this show’s answer is to break the characters into groups to gather information and have them converge at the end to save the day.
-While this helps to neatly lay out every major plot element to the audience, it also limits the interaction between individual cast members and always leaves you wanting more.
+It’s a difficult feat to pull off, and this show’s answer is to break the characters into groups to gather information and have them meet up at the end to save the day.
+While this helps to neatly lay out every major plot element to the audience, it also limits the interaction between individual cast members.

-The new characters seamlessly insert themselves into the plot, including Steve’s sassy co-worker Robin, and Russian scientist, Alexei, who is captured by Hopper and doesn’t speak a word of English yet is a huge fan of its Slurpee sucking, cartoon-watching culture.
+The new characters seamlessly insert themselves into the plot, including Steve’s sassy co-worker Robin, and Russian scientist, Alexei, who is captured by Hopper and doesn’t speak a word of English yet is a huge fan of America's Slurpee-sucking, cartoon-watching culture.
 He provides a funny yet endearing character for Hopper to take his frustrations out on and wins over the audience until his undeserving and untimely end.

 There is also a Terminator-based Russian assassin after Joyce and Hopper who appears superhuman just like the iconic cyborg.
-He adds a more action-movie element, straying from the 80s children’s sci-fi and horror homages that the show is known for.
-This allows for more chase, gun play, and hand-to-hand combat fights that help to raise the tension and stakes.
+He adds a more action-movie element, straying from the 80's sci-fi and horror homages that the show is known for.
+This allows for more chases, gunplay, and hand-to-hand combat fights that raise the tension and the stakes.

-Returning characters who get more screen time include Lucas’ younger sister, Erica, who helps add to the growing collection of female characters and represents the upcoming generation of Hawkins nerds.
+Returning characters who get more screen time include Lucas’ younger sister, Erica, who adds to the growing collection of female characters and represents the up-and-coming generation of Hawkins nerds.
 Her pastel overalls and biting one-liners make her a welcome addition to the gang and allows Dustin to play dad to her the same way that Steve does with him.

-Then there is Murray Bauman, the conspiracy theorist who speaks fluent Russian and is great asset in the plan to stop the Russians.
-He too is great comic relief without being a distraction or annoyance to anyone other than Hopper.
+Then there is Murray Bauman, the conspiracy theorist who speaks fluent Russian and is a great asset in the plan to stop the Russians.
+He too is great comic relief without being too much of a distraction or annoyance to anyone other than Hopper.